All of our content is written by humans, not robots. Learn More

 Can Security Cameras Function Normally Without Wi-Fi?

 Security cameras can work without Wi-Fi, but whether or not they can function normally depends on what you consider to be normal security camera features.
-If you mean live streaming, there are cameras that connect to the internet via LTE or 5G and a data plan.
+If you mean live streaming or sending motion alerts, there are cameras that connect to the internet via LTE or 5G and a data plan.
 If you mean video recording, there are cameras that can record to a DVR or microSD card without Wi-Fi.
-If you mean sending notifications to your phone when movement is detected, LTE and 5G-connected cameras can do that too.
 In any case, you can explore your Wi-Fi-less security cameras options from these top-rated brands:

 Editor's Rating: